K7MDL2/Keyboard_keyer_3/README.md

 CW keyer with BT keyboard on ESP32-WROOM-32 module   This is very basic feature set used mainly to test integrating a BT keyboard.
 It sends out text to a LED and buzzer.
 Works with Rii i8+ mini keyboard which uses BLE.
 Now testing with Logitech K380 which appears to be a BT Classic peripheral and is causing a crash, likely sometingabout pairing.

-Compiled with Arduino IDE 2.3.5
+Compiled with Arduino IDE 2.3.5 with Arduino 3.3.0 support

 This merges 2 projects.